Our knowledge of orthopaedics. Your best health.

 Blount's Disease

-Blount's disease is a condition that can occur in toddlers, as well as in adolescents.
-It results from an abnormality of the growth plate in the upper part of the shinbone (tibia).
+Blount's disease is a condition that can occur in toddlers and adolescents.
+It results from an abnormality of the growth plate in the upper part of the tibia (shinbone).
 Growth plates are located at the ends of a child's long bones.
 They help determine the length and shape of the adult bone.

 Photo and x-ray of child with Blount's disease